-1. Find the power switch, located below the power plug on each power supply.

-2. Press the power switch to the ON position.
+- 1. Find the power switch, located either below the power plug.
+See Figure 8. - 2.
+Press the power switch to the ON position.
 The power indicators will light.

 Batteries will start to charge and some hardware components will start to synchronize.
 LEDs will indicate these normal activities.
+The battery backup unit installed in each controller is shipped in a partially discharged state.